-- 31. Where parties seek an ENE (indication) on liability or quantum, or on both liability and quantum, each party to the ENE must prepare a submission with relevant supporting documents (the "ENE Submission").
-The ENE Submission for each party must be sent by the Mentioning Counsel on behalf of all parties as Attachments to the Email not less than two working days before the aCDR Date (see paragraph 10). - 32.
-Each ENE Submission must contain the information in (a) (c), arranged in the following order: - (a) A submission stating the essential facts of the case, the party's position on liability and/or quantum, and the basis for the position taken (This may be done using the applicable indication forms (State Courts Practice Directions Appendix A Forms 9A, 9A(A) and 9B) where appropriate); - (b) Relevant supporting documentary evidence, such as investigation reports, work procedures and manuals, photographs, sketch plans, medical reports, expert reports, witness statements, affidavits; - (c) Relevant authorities, including cases, statutes, extracts from the Motor Accident Guide ("MAG"), extracts from the Guidelines for the Assessment of General Damages in Personal Injury Cases (2010). - 33.
-In preparing the ENE Submission as an Attachment, please see paragraphs 14 to 15. - 34.
-The Email from the Mentioning Counsel must - (a) state whether the ENE is on liability or quantum, or both; - (b) state what parties intend to do after seeking the ENE (for example, commence negotiations); - (c) have attached to it the ENE Submission of each party. - 35.
-The Email, with the ENE Submission of each party, must be sent to the Court not less than two working days before the aCDR Date.
+- 31. Where parties seek an ENE (indication) on liability or quantum, or on both liability and quantum, each party to the ENE must prepare and send a submission with relevant supporting documents (the "ENE Submission") not less than two working days before the aCDR Date (see paragraph 9). - 32.
+Each ENE Submission must contain the information in (a) to (c), arranged in the following order: - (a) A submission stating the essential facts of the case, the party's position on liability and/or quantum, and the basis for the position taken (this may be done using the applicable indication forms where appropriate); - (b) Relevant supporting documentary evidence, such as investigation reports, work procedures and manuals, photographs, sketch plans, medical reports, expert reports, witness statements, affidavits; - (c) Relevant authorities, including cases and the relevant legislation. - 33.
+In preparing the ENE Submission as an attachment, please see paragraphs 14 to 15. - 34.
+The Email from each counsel must: - (a) state whether the ENE is on liability or quantum, or both; - (b) have attached to it the ENE Submission. - 35.
+The Email, with the ENE Submission, must be sent to the Court not less than two working days before the aCDR Date.
 This is to enable the Court to consider the parties' submissions and to render a neutral evaluation on the aCDR Date. - 36.
 The Court will reply by email on the aCDR Date, giving an evaluation on the liability and/or assessment of quantum, and the reasons thereof. - 37.
-Where the Court has a query, or requires further submissions or evidence, the Court may give directions in the email on the aCDR Date and adjourn the aCDR hearing for up to one week for these to be addressed (see paragraph 19).
+Where the Court has a query, or requires further submissions or evidence, the Court may give directions in the email on the aCDR Date and adjourn the aCDR hearing for these to be addressed (see paragraph 19).